mattdotmatt/billet/README.md

 To get solution up and running:

 * Clone
-* Restore the js files using "npm install --save-dev"
+* Restore the js files in the Billet directory using "npm install --save-dev"
 * Restore packages using nuget restore

 Solution should now build, execute and have passing tests.